2021 Ecolab Poster Contest

 (Entry deadline for 2021 was January 31st)

-An Annual Poster Contest is sponsored by Ecolab and supported by a Chapter of IPAC Canada to give ICPs an opportunity to put their creative talents to work in developing a poster which visualizes the Infection Prevention and Control Week theme.
+An annual poster contest is sponsored by ECOLAB and supported by an IPAC Canada chapter to give infection prevention and control professionals an opportunity to put their creative talents to work by developing a poster that visualizes the Infection Prevention and Control Week theme.
 The 2021 National Infection Control Week is October 18-22.

-Your entry should be informative, eye-catching and applicable to hospital, long-term care and community settings, and should also have meaning for the public as well as all levels of staff across the continuum of care.
+REMINDER: Posters should have meaning for the public as well as all levels of staff across the continuum of care.
 The poster should be simple and uncluttered, with strong visual attraction and minimal text.
 Judging will be based on overall content.
 Artistic talent is helpful but not necessary.
 The winning entry will be submitted to a graphic designer for final production.
 Your entry will become the property of IPAC Canada.

 The placement of corporate logos does not imply advertisement or endorsement of a company's products or services.
 IPAC Canada is not responsible for information found on any external website reached through corporate links.